-- Convenient, easy to use, supports an extensive range of tokens, dapp browser also available
+- Convenience, easy to use, supports an extensive range of tokens, dapp browser also available

 - Not as secure as some other options

 is a popular mobile wallet that supports Ethereum Classic, Ethereum and all ERC20 and ERC223 tokens.
-It’s worth considering if you’re looking to store multiple digital currencies, and it also boasts a user interface that’s intuitive and straightforward.
+It’s worth considering if you’re looking to store multiple digital currencies, and it also boasts a user interface that is intuitive and straightforward.

-Your Trust Wallet address can be used to send and receive Ethereum Classic and also to participate in ICOs or airdrops.
+Your Trust Wallet address can be used to send and receive Ethereum Classic, but also to participate in ICOs or airdrops.

-Private keys are stored locally on your device, and the app is available for Android and iOS phones.
+Private keys are stored locally on your device, and the app is available on Android and iOS phones.

 Trust Wallet also offers a Web3 browser that can be used to interact with any decentralised application (dapp).

 The downside is that Trust Wallet doesn’t offer the security features of some other wallets, with no 2-factor authentication or multi-signature functionality, and simply can’t offer the same high level of safety as hardware wallets.